aman-gitrepo/SparkCourse/PySparkConcepts.md

 	* it utilizes matrix structure operations instead of row by row

 * **spark UDF**
-	* ad a non existing functionality
+	* add a non existing functionality
 	* it is a very costly operation as udf are not optimised by spark
 		* `there are 22 udf classes in java and 1,2,3 represent how many inputs we can make`-review
 * .queryExecution.executedPlan helps you see what logical plan was followed for resultant rdd